ansible/ansible/rst/index.rst

 Introducing Ansible
 ===================

-Ansible is a radically simple deployment, configuration, and command execution framework.
-Other similar tools have been too complicated for too long, require too much bootstrapping, and have too much learning curve.
+Ansible is a radically simple deployment, model-driven configuration management, and command execution framework.
+Other tools in this space have been too complicated for too long, require too much bootstrapping, and have too much learning curve.
 Ansible is dead simple and painless to extend.
 For comparison, Puppet and Chef have about 60k lines of code.
 Ansible's core is a little over 1000 lines.

-Ansible isn't just for configuration -- it's also great for Ad-Hoc tasks, quickly firing off commands against nodes.
+Ansible isn't just for idempotent configuration -- it's also great for ad-hoc tasks, quickly firing off commands against nodes.
 See :doc:`examples`.
-Where Ansible excels though, is expressing complex multi-node deployment processes, executing complex sequences of commands on different hosts through :doc:`playbooks`.
+Where Ansible excels though, is expressing complex multi-node deployment processes, executing ordered sequences on different sets of nodes through :doc:`playbooks`.

 Extending ansible does not require programming in any particular language -- you can write :doc:`modules` as scripts or programs that return